conan-io/conan-io.github.io/_posts/2024-02-20-Conan-2-graph-features.markdown

 - The possibility to replace any recipe ``requires`` dependency in the dependency graph by any other dependency (as long as it is API compatible) with the ``[replace_requires]`` feature.
 This feature can be used to replace regular ``requires`` for system wrapper equivalents or to do a replacement of api compatible packages like swapping ``zlib`` for ``zlib-ng`` or ``libjpeg`` for ``libjpeg-turbo``, without having to modify any recipe.
 - The capability of explaining in detail when a binary is missing, comparing the settings, options and dependencies of the missing binary against existing ones in cache and in remote repos, showing a diff-like result, with the new ``conan graph explain`` command.

-Furthermore the first 2 features have the capability of applying to both for regular ``requires`` and ``tool_requires``.
+Furthermore the first 2 features have the capability of applying to both regular ``requires`` and ``tool_requires``.
 Let's have a look at these new features in detail.

 ## Replace Conan dependencies with system ones